Parabolic Hecke eigensheaves: Hecke eigensheaves

 Finally note that locus of zeroes of $\mybeta_{|Z_{x,c}}$ for non-generic $(x,c)$ has codimension two in $Z$ and so the divisor of $\mybeta$ is

 This concludes the proof of the lemma. \ $\Box$

 \

 Using the formula for the divisor of $\mybeta$ and the spectral description \eqref{eq:spectralres.diagram} of the horizontal weight filtration of $(U_{\lift(T,t)},\verpsi)$ we can now derive a spectral description of the left hand side entry $\lhs_{T,t}$of the Hecke condition.
-To focus on cases of interest, note that by definition, the right hand side entry $\rhs_{T,t}$ of the Hecke conditon is a parabolic rank $8$ Higgs bundle on $X\times C$.
+To focus on cases of interest, note that by definition, the right hand side entry $\rhs_{T,t}$ of the Hecke condition is a parabolic rank $8$ Higgs bundle on $X\times C$.
 Thus we only need to consider data for which the left hand side is also of rank $8$.
-The relevant abeliazantion result then can be summarized in the forllowing proposition.
+Using the definition of $\bQ_{\lift(T,t)}$ (see \eqref{eq:frakM}), $LpE$ (see \eqref{eq:LpEetc}), and the calculation of the \cite{dps} formula for the pushforward of the relative parabolic Dolbeault complex of $(U_{\lift(T,t)},\verpsi)$ (see \eqref{eq:lhs}) together with the calculation of $U_{\lift{T,t}}(-\varepsilon)$ (see \eqref{eq:UupviaM}), we can now summarize the relevant abeliazation result in the following proposition.

 \

 \begin{prop} Let $(F_{\bullet},\varphi)$ and the Hecke kernel be given by vectors $e, d, lp, lq, llc \in \mathbb{R}^{16}$ and $r_{1}, r_{2} \in \mathbb{R}^{5}$ as above, and let